Harrybandukda/COMP3074_GroupProject/README.md

 ## 🚀 **Current Status**

 - A fully functional **navigation system** ensures seamless transitions between screens.
-- The **Facebook share button** is successfully integrated and operational, enabling users to share their meal plans directly.
+- The **Facebook share button** is successfully inteegrated and operational, enabling users to share their meal plans directly.

 ---